 You also can adjust this recipe to fit your personal taste.
 If you like your wings super spicy, just add more hot sauce.
 For those who enjoy a medium or mild wing, there's a quick adjustment you can make to the sauce.

-This recipe can be used as a main dish to serve two people or as an appetizer for a party of four.
+Buffalo wings can be used as a main dish to serve two people or as an appetizer for a party of four.
 Just increase the ingredient proportions for a larger yield.

 - 8 chicken wings